-- 12. Horns shall not be used to give signals. - 13.
+- 12. Horns shall not be used to give signals, except in the event of an emergency. - 13.
 Any other additional information required by the Community Development Director. - D. Engines.
 Critical grade or better exhaust muffler systems shall be used to reduce noise from diesel drilling rig engines.
 All other equipment powered by internal combustion engines shall use residential grade or better exhaust muffler systems to reduce noise. - E. Equipment Servicing.
-All noise producing Oil Field equipment shall be regularly serviced and repaired to minimize increases in pure tones and other offensive noise output over time and to ensure that tonal and other offensive noise from worn bearings, metal-on-metal contact, valves and other equipment does not cause perceptible tonal or other offensive noise at the Outer Boundary or any neighboring property.
+All noise producing Oil Field equipment shall be regularly serviced and repaired to minimize increases in pure tones and other offensive noise output over time and to ensure that tonal and other offensive noise from worn bearings, metal-on-metal contact, valves and other equipment does not cause perceptible tonal or other offensive noise beyond the Outer Boundary.
 The Operator shall maintain an equipment service log for all noise-producing equipment, which shall be subject to inspection by the City.